FUNctional Switching

 - Access education

-Some activities require understanding of scanning.
-This is the approach used to choose from many options when you can only press one or two switches.
-Scanning is needed to type any letter of the alphabet, or to select from a wide range of symbols on a communication aid.
+Certain activities involve scanning, the method used to choose from many options by pressing one or two switches.
+For example, scanning can enable learners to type letters of the alphabet and select symbols from a robust vocabulary on a communication aid.

-The process of learning from simple cause-and-effect up to scanning is known as switch development.
-The five steps of FUNctional Switching is our take on this process.
+The process of moving from cause and effect to scanning is known as switch development.
+The five gears of FUNctional Switching are our take on this process.

 Before You Begin

-Get to know the person before you introduce your first switch.
-If possible spend some time with them while they engage in their preferred activities.
-If it's a child then watch the parents or other people play with the child.
+Get to know the learner before introducing a switch.
+If possible, spend some time with them engaging in preferred activities.
+If the learner is a child, then observe them playing with their parents or other familiar people.

-During this step you can observe some essential information such as:
+During this step observe key information such as:

 - Physical Skills (for switches access points)

-- Motivation (FUN and engagement are key to learning!)
+- Motivation (FUN and engagement are essential for learning!)

-Understanding that the switch causes something to happen is an essential first step.
-Often learners already understand this idea in general, but haven't connected it with switch use.
+Recognising that a switch makes something happen is an essential first step.
+Often learners already understand this idea in general but have not connected it to using a switch.

 FAQs